cjdelisle/cjdns/README.md

 ### 0. Install dependencies

-On both platforms, installing [Node.js](https://nodejs.org/), although preferable, is not strictly necessary.
+**You must have Rust/Cargo**, see: https://rustup.rs/ for information about how to install.

+If you have [Node.js](https://nodejs.org/) installed, the build will be slightly faster but this is not necessary.
 If Node.js is unavailable or an unacceptable version, it will be downloaded and installed in the source tree.

 #### Debian-based distro: